Ahmad-Zaky/folio_okapi_local_environment/README.md

 - **folio db staging list-schemas**:
     - list database schemas from your local staging database.
     - **use cases:** to show current schemas to help you pick what you want to dump.

+- **folio db list-remote-schemas**:
+    - list your remote database schemas.
+    - **use cases:** to show current remote database schemas to help you pick what you want to dump.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>